Skip to content

 The Best Chinese Learning Tools in 2026

 Whether you are a complete beginner or preparing for HSK 7–9, the right tools can cut years off your learning curve.
-This guide covers the most effective free and paid Chinese learning tools available in 2026 — with our own GoEast tools featured first, because we built them specifically for the gaps we kept seeing in our students.
+This guide covers the most effective free and paid Chinese learning tools available in 2026 — across dictionaries, pinyin, vocabulary, reading, listening, characters, grammar, and the new wave of AI study tools.
+We lead with our own free GoEast tools and our vetted learning partners, because after teaching Mandarin since 2012 we know which tools actually move the needle — and several of them come with an exclusive GoEast student discount.

 GoEast Free Tools

-Start Here: Two Free Tools Built by GoEast Teachers
+Start Here: Free Tools Built by GoEast Teachers

 Category 1